 The dead gay psychic is something else.

-In 1949 Raymond Chandler wrote a letter to a literary critic.
-Chandler was a lonely man who drank too much.
-His letters were long, rambling, and indiscreet.
+In 1949 Raymond Chandler wrote to a friend who worked as a literary critic.
+Chandler was a lonely man who drank too much and the letter was long, rambling, and indiscreet.
 Among the industry gossip and small talk in this one were his opinions about a new kid on the block.
 They weren’t positive.

 At the time, Chandler was the best known detective writer in the anglophone world.
 This British-American mongrel had set the template for the modern private eye in fiction: a cynical, bruised-heart romantic who uses the wrong methods to do the right thing in a futile battle against a world in which corruption grows like mould.

 “Down these mean streets must go a man who is not himself mean, who is neither tarnished nor afraid.”